nextmoov/nextmoov/onboarding/Checkup_Meeting_Checklist.md

 That's why :

 - we are giving out this canvas to help both of us ask the rights question during the Checkup Meeting
-- we are enforcing a schedule for these — monthly the 6 first months of work with us, yearly afterwards
+- we are enforcing a schedule for these — monthly the 6 first months of work with us, yearly afterwards.
+You'll always be warned at least 1 week in advance.
 - we are insisting on the ability for anyone to call for a checkup meeting anytime, should you feel to need for it

 This form is only here to facilitate the conversation.